Khaled Bebo

-Bebo is mostly famous for scoring 4 goals in Cairo Derby against Zamalek in a game ended 6–1 on 16 May 2002.
+Bebo is mostly famous for scoring four goals in Cairo Derby against Zamalek in a game ended 6–1 on 16 May 2002.
 It is Zamalek's biggest derby loss since the commencement of the Egyptian league fixture in 1948.
 It is the first and only time in the history of the fixture that any player had achieved this feat.

-He also scored 3 goals in the CAF Champions League 2001 2nd leg final against Mamelodi Sundowns in a game ended 3–0.
+He also scored three goals in the CAF Champions League 2001 2nd leg final against Mamelodi Sundowns in a game ended 3–0.
 Helping Al Ahly to win the competition.

-International goals
+Personal life

+Khaled is the father of Aarau winger Amr Khaled.

+Career statistics

 Scores and results list Egypt's goal tally first: